 Stuck for gifts?
 Start here.

-Finding a souvenir that sums up the Singapore experience can be a bit of a challenge because there aren’t many locally-made products (other than the hawker food you ate for lunch – burp!).
+Finding a souvenir that sums up the Singapore experience can be a bit of a challenge because there aren’t many locally-made products.
 Some may be quite cheesy, but these are the most popular souvenirs of Singapore.

 Spice packages to make Singaporean food: The highlight of most visits to Singapore is the amazing food, so why not bring a taste of it home with you?
 There are spice packages to make hawker favourites like Hainanese chicken rice, laksa, bak kut teh, and even chilli crab, and the instructions are practically fool-proof.
 For the best selection and lower prices than souvenir stores, buy them at a a local supermarket like Fairprice.